Maximise your last 10 days; be like Muhammad (ﷺ)

 The Prophet Muhammad (ﷺ) said: “This month has come to you, and in it, there is a night that is better than a thousand months.
 Whoever is deprived of it is deprived of all goodness, and no one is deprived of its goodness except one who is truly deprived.”
 (Ibn Majah)

-It was on the Night of Decree that Allah (SWT) revealed the first verses of the Holy Qur’an to our Prophet (ﷺ).
-Since then, the miracle of Islam spread for centuries, bringing light to the hearts of people around the world.
-Today, that message and the love of our Messenger (ﷺ) continue to bring meaning to our lives.
+It was on Laylatul Qadr that Allah (SWT) revealed the first verses of the Holy Qur’an to our Prophet (ﷺ).
+What better time to give thanks for His message and His Messenger (ﷺ).

 Indeed, We sent the Qur’an down during the Night of Decree And what can make you know what is the Night of Decree?
 The Night of Decree is better than a thousand months.
 (The Holy Qur’an 97:1-3)

-We all need to be forgiven for the mistakes we make, knowingly or otherwise.
-Fortunately, Allah (SWT) loves those who turn to Him in repentance and seeks His forgiveness.
-Aisha (RA) reported that the Messenger of Allah (ﷺ) advised her to recite the following dua if she came upon the Night of Decree:
+Aisha (RA) reported that the Messenger of Allah (ﷺ) advised her to recite the following dua if she came upon Laylatul Qadr:

 ‘Allahumma innaka ‘afuwwun tuhibbul-‘afwa, fa’fu ‘anni.’